 Australia has over 60 wine regions and I’ve made it my mission to visit as many of them as I can whilst living here.
-Last month I flew to Adelaide to join the inaugural Great Southern train to Brisbane, which gave me the perfect excuse for a little wine tasting in nearby McLaren Vale.
+I recently flew to Adelaide to take the Great Southern train to Brisbane, which gave me the perfect excuse for a little wine tasting in nearby McLaren Vale.
 So Enrico and I explored the region and put together a list of what we think are the best wineries in McLaren Vale.

 The Best Wineries in McLaren Vale

 I tend to favour smaller boutique wineries over the huge producers, and Olivers Taranga is exactly that.
 A family-run business, they sell the majority of their grapes to other winemakers in the region and make a small selection of wines.
 The Shiraz was a standout, and something that really excited us was that they produce a Sagrantino.
 This grape grows in and around the town of Montefalco in Umbria Italy, where it has DOCG status – it is a beautiful full-bodied wine and became one of my favourites after our trip to Umbria last year.
 (Read more about Umbria here).
 I’ve never encountered Sagrantino in Australia before and Olivers Taranga’s was fantastic – so much so that it was the one wine I purchased during our trip to McLaren Vale.

 Olivers Taranga tasting fee: From $10

 This funky winery was recommended to us by friends and I could immediately see why.
 Housed in a rustic shed, filled with antique furniture, the wines are named after each letter of the alphabet.
 I recommend D – Dolcetto.
 It’s a very informal vibe and is not your traditional wine cellar.
 You can book tastings in advance, so it’s a good winery to visit for groups.

 Alpha Box and Dice tasting fee: From $15 per person.